camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

     --db-instance-identifier $RDS_NAME
 ```

-### Verifying connectivity between the EKS cluster and the PostgreSQL database
+### Verifying connectivity between the AWS EKS cluster and the PostgreSQL database

 1. Retrieve the writer endpoint of the DB cluster.